John Gallaher: Life

-Born in Portland, Oregon, Gallaher has lived in Missouri, Kansas, California, Alabama, Long Island, Texas, Arkansas, and Ohio.
-He received his MFA from Texas State University and his Ph.D from Ohio University, where he worked for a time as an assistant editor of The Ohio Review.
+John Gallaher was born in Portland, Oregon in 1965, but he was adopted by a family living in Houston, Texas in 1968.
+He received his MFA from Texas State University and his Ph.D. from Ohio University, where he worked for a time as an assistant editor of The Ohio Review.
 He currently resides in Maryville, Missouri, where he teaches creative writing and composition courses at Northwest Missouri State University.